Biography of George Cadbury

 1897: The first production of milk chocolate began.
 The first chocolate was based on the Swiss model but Cadbury’s later added full cream milk to make the famous lighter coloured Cadbury’s Dairy Milk.
 Cadbury was actively involved in politics and supported William Gladstone and became a Councillor for the Liberal Party on Birmingham Town Council and Worcestershire County Council.

 1899: Sudden death of his brother Richard leaves George in sole control of the Cadbury Brothers empire.

 1901: He became proprietor of the newspaper the “Daily News” which he used to put forward his views on social reform such as the introduction of the old age pension.
 A pavilion was built in the men’s recreation grounds to commemorate the coronation of King Edward the Seventh.

 1905: He builds the Friends Meeting House (commonly known as Quakers) in Bournville Village as a place of worship for local people.

 1906: Cadbury paid over £60,000 into a pension fund for his employees.
 He still taught at Sunday School and organised events for local children in his specially constructed theatre in the grounds of his home Northfield Manor.

 1907: George Cadbury has the derelict fourteenth century building Selly Manor removed from Selly Oak and re-erected at Bournville where it finally formed the centrepiece of a museum when it opened in 1916.

-1918: Becomes one of the major founders of the Birmingham Civic Society.
+1918: He becomes one of the major founders of the Birmingham Civic Society.